The full report details these themes and other takeaways for employers. Download and read The Staying Power of 401(k)s for the full story.

 Maximize Your 401(k): A Survey for Employers

-We asked Betterment for Business plan participants what they thought about employers offering a 401(k).
+We asked Betterment 401(k) participants what they thought about employers offering a 401(k).
 Find out if it's still earning its place in the HR recruitment arsenal.

 In the 40 years since their creation, 401(k) plans have become a go-to way for employers to demonstrate their commitment to their employees’ financial wellness both during and after their working lives.
 But in a competition to see who can offer the trendiest benefits, is this tried-and-true offering still as valuable to employees as plan sponsors hope it is?

 We asked 845 Betterment for Business plan participants what they thought—and learned that the 401(k) is still earning its place in the human resources recruitment arsenal.

 401(k)s are a valuable benefit for job seekers…

 - 67% said that a good 401(k) was very important or important in their evaluation of a job offer